Eitan-brightleaf/go-search/readme.txt

 == Description ==

-GravityOps Search provides a powerful shortcode `[go_search]` that allows you to search and display Gravity Forms entries based on custom criteria.
+GravityOps Search provides a powerful shortcode `[gravops_search]` that allows you to search and display Gravity Forms entries based on custom criteria.
 This plugin extends the Gravity Forms functionality by enabling frontend display of form entries with advanced filtering, sorting, and formatting options.

 = Key Features =